Tick Season is here! 🕷🌷

 TICK PARALYSIS

 Ticks in the Okanagan can cause two issues - the first is tick paralysis.
-Every year we have terrified pet parents come into the clinic when their cat or dog suddenly stops being able to walk (understandably panicked!).
-Tick paralysis is caused by a neurological toxin being transmitted by a tick bite... the paralysis doesn't last, but it's scary and confusing for all involved.
+Every year, we have terrified pet parents come into the clinic when their cat or dog suddenly stops being able to walk (understandably panicked!).
+Tick paralysis is caused by a neurological toxin being transmitted by a tick bite.
+The paralysis doesn't last, but it's scary and confusing for all involved.
 (This is one of the reasons we love our Botanical Tick Repellant so much - it helps keep ticks from biting.)

 LYME DISEASE